Learning complexity gradually in quantum machine learning models: Results

 The methodology and underlying principles presented here are generally applicable to quantum machine learning tasks.
 For specificity, however, we focus on phase recognition.
 This section presents numerical results demonstrating the application of the presented framework to quantum phase recognition, a popular benchmark task in QML~\cite{caro2022generalization, wu2023quantum, liu2023model, gil2024understanding, umeano2023can, zapletal2024error} due to its importance in the study of condensed matter physics~\cite{Carrasquilla, Sachdev}.
 We explore its effectiveness on two paradigmatic quantum spin chains: the \emph{generalized cluster model} and the \emph{bond-alternating XXZ model}, both well-studied quantum many-body Hamiltonians.

 The \emph{generalized cluster model} is described by the following local Hamiltonian

 where $n$ is the number of qubits, $j_1$ and $j_2$ are coupling strengths, and $X_i$ and $Z_i$ are Pauli operators acting on the $i^\text{th}$ qubit.
-As shown in Refs.~\cite{verresen2017one,PhysRevB.84.165139}, and illustrated in Fig.~\ref{fig:diagram}(a), the ground-state phase diagram exhibits four distinct regimes: (I) a symmetry-protected topological phase, (II) a ferromagnetic phase, (III) an anti-ferromagnetic phase, and (IV) a trivial phase.
+As shown in Refs.~\cite{verresen2017one,PhysRevB.84.165139}, and illustrated in Fig.~\ref{fig:diagram}(a), the ground-state phase diagram exhibits four distinct regimes: (I) a symmetry-protected topological phase, (II) a trivial phase, (III) an antiferromagnetic phase, and (IV) a ferromagnetic phase.
 For specific choices of parameters, this Hamiltonian is the standard cluster model, the conventional cluster state being the ground state.

 The \emph{bond-alternating XXZ Hamiltonian} is slightly more complicated, although it remains geometrically local, and reads